tysonpbr/Firebase-Game/README.md

 Tyson's Current Task
 - add mafia voting funstionality
+  - add mafia only see voting
+  - add only vote for one person
+  - add voting number under characters
   - add "this person" UI
   - add voting completion when vote is unanimous
   - add voting completion trigger start of angel voting